Pimping My Type – Improving My Website’s Typography

 After applying to have my website type reviewed by Oliver, he reached out and asked if I’d be up for doing it on video, rather than via email.
 I’ve never done anything like that before, but I though what the hell and said yes.

-Oliver and I jumped on Zoom and had a really great conversation (and some laughs).
+So last week, Oliver and I jumped on Zoom and had a really great conversation (and some laughs).
 Honestly, I wasn’t expecting much in terms of feedback – after all I’m using the time of typography expert here, for free.

 Boy was I wrong!